-Going into the meeting, the staff recommended approval of the project, saying that it conformed with the BECSP and in fact drafted findings to support the approval of a tentative tract map and conditional use permits.
+The case involved a proposed project under the Beach and Edinger Corridors Specific Plan.
+(BECSP), which has been the subject of considerable commentary in the last few years.
+In 2019, the staff recommended approval of the project, saying that it conformed with the BECSP and in fact drafted findings to support the approval of a tentative tract map and conditional use permits.
 (The staff report and recommended findings for the Planning Commission meeting can be found here.)

+The Planning Commission balked, however.
+According to a legal brief by THDT and the California Renters Legal Advocacy and Education Fund – a document admittedly designed to persuade the court that the city was wrong – several commissioners objected to the project as too big and massive, even though it apparently met the density and bulk guidelines of the BECSP.
 Two weeks later, on June 11, the Planning Commission turned the project down, relying on a set of findings drafted by the staff saying that the project was not consistent with the BECSP and the city’s general plan.
 The policies cited were pretty general – for example, the findings said the project was inconsistent with General Plan Policy LU-1D, which says calls on the city to “ensure that new development projects are of compatible proportion, scale and character to complement adjoining uses.”
 (These findings can be found here.)

+At this point, THDT and CaRLA wrote the city to say that the findings were inconsistent with the Housing Accountability Act, which was strengthened in 2017 to require that projects be denied only if, among other things, the denial is accompanied by findings that objective, quantifiable standards had not been met.
 The city then commissioned studies from two experts, a traffic expert and a fire expert, and used their conclusions to help justify a revised set of findings supporting denial, which the City Council acted upon on in February 18, 2020.
 The findings prepared for this meeting were substantially the same as before the Planning Commission, except the traffic and fire experts’ conclusions were included as well.
 In particular, the traffic expert focused on concern that residents of the project would be required to turn right on Ellis (left turns would be prohibited) and therefore would make a U-turn at Beach Boulevard to go in the other direction on Ellis.
-According to the finding adopted by the City Council, “The increase in approximately 222 u-turns at this intersection as a result of the project will exacerbate accident rates at this intersection causing an adverse public safety impact.”
-In this way, the new findings addressed the health and safety issue raised by CaRLA in its letter to the city.
+A “porkchop” design was created at the point of egress from the project to deal with concerns on the part of the city.
+The City Council also shot down the project.